23 Different Types of Toilets – A Complete Overview

 20. Squatting platform

-Studies have shown that pooping from a squat is healthier for you than doing it from a seated position.
+Studies have shown that pooping from a squat is healthier than doing it from a seated position.
 If you ever have trouble defecating, you can add a platform to your toilet seat that will let you crouch over the bowl.

 21. Smart toilet